nipunn1313/mypy-protobuf/README.md

 The plugin can be used by adding the built target to the command line when running `protoc` (in addition to the normal plugin for output languages).

+## Python Implementation
-There is a python implementation in the plugin in `python/protoc-gen-mypy`.
+There is a python implementation of the plugin in `python/protoc-gen-mypy`.
 On windows you will have to use `python/protoc_gen_mypy.bat` for the executable.

 The plugin can be installed with